marcverhagen/corelex/creation/README.md

 - `browse.py` - allow command-line browsing of WordNet and CoreLex.

+#### Installation

+All that is needed is to copy the file `config.sample.py` to `config.py` and edit the variables in that file to match your local set up.
+At the moment there is only one variable name `WORDNET_DIR`, which points to the WordNet sources.
+See the section immediately below on how to set this variable.

 #### WordNet access

 The pre-requisite for creating CoreLex is to have a copy of the WordNet index and data files.
-The `wordnet.py` module assumes that WordNet 1.5 or 3.1 can be found using the directory template in `WORDNET_DIR` in `wordnet..py`:
+The `wordnet.py` module assumes that WordNet 1.5 or 3.1 can be found using the directory template in `WORDNET_DIR` in `wordnet.py`:

 ```
 /DATA/resources/lexicons/wordnet/WordNet-%s/